 Pilates was originally created to treat injured and bed-ridden soldiers during the First World War, making it ideal for rehabilitation and dealing with recurring or chronic pain.

-As a trained physiotherapist, Lara Maddison combines her knowledge of injuries and rehabilitation with her Pilates knowledge.
+As a trained physiotherapists, Lara Maddison and Bridget Burleigh combine their knowledge of injuries and rehabilitation with their Pilates knowledge.
 Pilates is versatile and can be modified to meet different needs, it’s also appropriate for any age, even expectant mothers.

 As a controlled form of exercise, Pilates is safe for people recovering from accidents and works to decrease recovery time and prevent injuries recurring, through flexibility, balanced movement and strengthening exercises.